Table of Contents

 Since then, it has had an influx of international students from all around the globe, especially in South Asia.
 For students that want to study abroad, this could be a driving factor while deciding whether studying in Australia is the best option for them.

+Canada top the list of best countries to study abroad and work.
 Known for its scenic beauty and high standard of living, Canada is also the most educated country in the world.
 It is quickly becoming the top destination for international students because of its quality education and low tuition fees.

 You will find that the universities in Canada do amazing research and provide a great study experience.
 Canada is also one of the most diverse places to live in, and it welcomes students from all over the world.
 What’s more, it’s one of the very few countries that provide international students with job opportunities after they graduate!